Subaru

 • While keeping cutout (B) of the fuel pump upper plate toward the rear of the vehicle, align protrusion (C) of the fuel pump upper plate cushion with the cutout.

-• CRITICAL: Lightly hand tighten all nuts in the order shown below.
-Complete tightening of the 8 retaining nuts to the specified torque: 4 Nm, (3.2 ft. lbs. or 38 inch-pounds) in the order shown below.
+• CRITICAL: Lightly hand tighten all nuts in the sequence shown below.
+Complete tightening of the 8 retaining nuts to the specified torque: 4 Nm, (3.2 ft. lbs. or 38 inch-pounds) following the sequence shown below.
 NEVER use air or electric powered tools to tighten these nuts as the studs may be damaged.

 • Remove and discard the plastic temporary plug from the fuel delivery pipe and re-connect the pipe to the fuel pump outlet tube.
 Make sure the connector is all the way onto the outlet tube then lock the slider.
 Tug on the delivery pipe to be sure it is fully locked in place.